rwmurdoch/ETE3_CodeML_testing/README.md

 Three scripts are provided, one which measure dN/dS via the M0 model, and two which detect site-based positive selection using the M2 vs M1 and M8 vs M7 tests.

+## Script editing

+For reasons that I do not understand, when using the "ete3 evol" command, the -t and --alg commands require *explicit* filepaths, relative to working directory does not work.

+*replace the -t and --alg switches with explicit filepaths for your project**